TheBeachMaster/go-graphql-gateway/README.md

 ## TLDR;

-If you're just looking for a quick and dirty implementation of a federated gateway, paste this code into you `main.go` file, package and ship.
+If you're just looking for a quick and dirty implementation of a federated gateway, paste this code into your `main.go` file, package and ship.

 ```go
 package main